dzhlobo/phoenix-code-reloader-in-cluster/README.md

-# Phoenix CodeReloader doesn't reload the code for an app on different nodes in the same cluster
+# Phoenix CodeReloader doesn't reload code for different instances of the same app running simultaneously

 This is a demo app that demostrates a bug in Phoenix CodeReloader.